JanNeuendorf/lorevault/README.md

 ```toml
 sources=["git@github.com:User/repo.git#28ddb25786a7d300b08d1d996c4a6e8b604f5902:/file.txt"]
 ```
-If and how the key is unlocked is up to the users machine.
+If and how the key is unlocked is up to the user's machine.

 ### Limitations